good-loop/doc/pages/jobs/product-ux-lead.md

 Location: Edinburgh

-Benefits: Good work-life balance.
+[Benefits](https://doc.good-loop.com/policy/staff-perks.html): Good work-life balance.
 Meaningful work.
 Good colleagues.
 Challenges where your contribution will matter.
+Pension.
+Flexible working.
+Training budget.
+Paid volunteer time.
+Legal and emergency fund for staff in need.
+Loyalty bonus of extra holiday.
+Cycle-to-work scheme.
+Profit share.

 Flexible working and part-time / job-share options are available.
 We are also open to hearing proposals from freelancers.